+From January 2007 untill December 2010 this project received €400,000 of funding from the Cure2Children Foundation by way of grant from Fondazione Banca Monte Dei Paschi di Siena and donations from Italy.
 In December 2010, this project was acknowledged by the Pakistani- Italian Government cooperation and received a long-term grant of 85 million PKR (approx. €700,000) for the “Cure and Prevention of Thalassemia Major project”, under the Pakistani Italian Debt-for-development Swap Agreement (PIDSA) program.
-As of April 2013 over 800 families have been registered and offered free screening; and a total of 90 children have undergone transplantation with results comparable to those obtainable in high-resource centers, Preventive counseling and screening of over 2000 extended family members of thalassemia children.
-However this high successes rate was obtained with a per-procedure-cost about ten times lower than that in rich countries.
-Additionally because local staff is now capable of conducting this cure locally with global standards of care, families to not have to leave their homes and villages to travel to Western countries for a cure.
-The family support program, still running, guarantees safe and adequate living conditions and an adherence to prescribed treatments after.
+As of August 2017 over 1400 families have been registered and offered free screening in addition to over 2000 extended family members; and a total of 150 children have undergone transplantation with results comparable to those obtainable in affluent countries but at a per-procedure-cost about ten times lower.
+Local staff has now the capacity to offer a more afordable cure.
+A family support program has guaranteed safe and adequate living conditions and an adherence to prescribed follow up visits and treatments.

 - Preventive screening and counseling of over 2000 extended family members of Thalassemia major children.